 HS605 (HS210) • Protestant Reformation.
 A study of the varieties of Protestantism during the 16th century.
-The contributions of several reformers to biblical study, liturgical worship,
+The contributions of several reformers to biblical study, liturgical worship, theology, and ecclesiastical order will be investigated in detail.
+Prerequisite: HS502.
+Four hours.

 "The leaders and shapers of the Reformation, the Puritan and Pietist movements, and the first two awakenings included trained theologians who combined spiritual urgency with profound learning, men who mastered the culture of their time and were in command of the instruments needed to destroy its idols and subdue its innovations: Luther and Calvin, Owen and Franke, Edwards and Wesley, Dwight and Simeon."